 Where to stay at the Dead Sea

-Located in Sowayma, this 5-star hotel features a fitness center and a private complete review of the Hilton Dead Sea Resort & Spa.area.
-All guest rooms equipped with air-conditioning units, WiFi, satellite TV, safe and minibar.
-If you want to read more about this hotel, check out my
+Located in Sowayma, this 5-star hotel features a fitness center and a private beach area.
+All guest rooms are equipped with air-conditioning units, WiFi, satellite TV, a safe, and a minibar.
+If you want to read more about this hotel, check out my complete review of the Hilton Dead Sea Resort & Spa.

 Amman is the capital city of Jordan.
 It’s a very modern city with many ancient ruins so it’s definitely an interesting place to visit.
-Unfortunately it is often overlooked by tourists but it’s worth spending at least a day there!
-Even if you have only one day in Amman, you can visit the most famous places like the Citadel, the Temple of Hercules or the Byzantine Church.
+Unfortunately, it is often overlooked by tourists but it’s worth spending at least a day there!

 Where to stay in Amman

-Situated next to the University of Jordan, this 4-star hotel offers air-conditionedwith a flat-screen TV.
-All rooms at the Hotel are spacious and come equipped with free Wi-Fi and a private bathroom with a bathtub.
+Situated next to the University of Jordan, this 4-star hotel offers air-conditioned rooms with a flat-screen TV.
+All rooms at the Amman International Hotel are spacious and come equipped with free Wi-Fi and a private bathroom with a bathtub.

 Where to stay in Aqaba

-This 5-starin the centre of Aqaba is 500 m from the Red Sea.
-It features a private beach, several outdoor pools and 5 food outlets.
+This 5-star resort in the center of Aqaba is 500 m from the Red Sea.
+It features a private beach, several outdoor pools, and 5 food outlets.
 The rooms at the Mövenpick Resort & Residences Aqaba are bright and furnished with modern décor.